epageperron/epageperron.github.io/_pages/about.md

 ---

-Émilie the Data Engineer at the Archaeology Data Service at the University of York, Research Fellow at the University of Oxford, and Co-Director at the Cuneiform Digital Library Initiative.
+Émilie is the Data Engineer at the Archaeology Data Service, University of York, Research Fellow at the University of Oxford, and Co-Director at the Cuneiform Digital Library Initiative.

 Her topical research interests encompass Mesopotamian social history, human-environment relationships, Sumerian philology, and Computational Linguistics of cuneiform languages.
 She reuses and develops cutting-edge technologies required to attain her research objectives and to preserve and render accessible digital cultural heritage.